 Best Major Festival 2017

-The weekend before last, Joss, Sully (our caravan) and I hit the road and went to the incredible Latitude Festival.
-It wasn’t just a first for Joss and I to go to Latitude but it was also the first time we were going to a festival and not camping in a tent, which I must admit was divine.
+The weekend before last, and towing Sully the caravan, I hit the road and went to the incredible Latitude Festival.
+It was my first time going to Latitude and the first time I would camp at a festival in something other than a tent!
+I have to admit, not camping in a tent, was divine.

-We arrived at the festival around lunchtime and joined the ever-snaking queue of caravans to be let into the campsite.
+Arriving at the festival around lunchtime we joined the ever-snaking queue of caravans to be let into the campsite.
 After what could only be described as a safari through the woods, we popped out into a huge field full of other campers and caravans.
 From vintage VW’s to modern, 2 berth babies, to enormous RV’s, the variety of caravans and campervans at Latitude was amazing.

 We unhitched our caravan, erected the awning (which we bought for £10 at a car boot sale) and just sat back and enjoyed the sunshine.
 It was a real treat not to have to put up a tent or a gazebo, we could just arrive and relax which was very different from the regular camping experience we were used to.